ThomasLittrell1/deep_rl_navigation_project/Report.md

 There are three major directions that I would take this project to improve performance given more time:

 * Prioritized experience replay -- I finished an implementation of prioritized experience replay (see the prioritized_replay branch), however my implementation was too slow to be practical.
-The key slowdown was in the algorithm for getting and updating priority weights.
+The key bottleneck was in the algorithm for getting and updating priority weights.
 Future work here could change the replay buffer to use a binary heap (recommended by the original paper) to improve performance.
 * Tune model architecture and hyperparameters -- I found that I was able to reliably solve the task without additional hyperparameter tuning, but it may be possible to solve it faster with a different model architecture or different hyperparameters.
 * Investigate dependence on random seeds -- Through a few experiments, I found that model performance depended significantly on the random seed chosen for the agent.
 For example, with the 7366 seed finally chosen, a Fixed-Q Target approach didn't solve the problem at all in 1800 iterations while Double Q-Learning solved it in 524 iterations.
 However, I found other seeds where the original DQN worked very well and Double DQN was much slower to find a solution.
-Given the magnitude of random seed effects, I'd like to better understand if there's a way to better initialize the network to make it less sensitive to the seed.
+Given the magnitude of random seed effects, I'd like to better understand if there's a way to initialize the network to make it less sensitive to the seed.